 Go airborne at iFLY.
 Photo by courtesy of iFLY

 30 minutes from Midtown by car

 Indoor skydiving, anyone?
 Trampoline-jumping?
 How about a Legoland adventure?
 Ridge Hill in Yonkers is home to all three—and more! iFLY Westchester—the only one in the tristate area—is the perfect close-to-home outing for adventurous types.
 Kids as young as 3 can experience "indoor skydiving" (vertical wind tunnel).
 Learn basic hand signals (since the wind tunnel is too noisy for conversation), then suit up in goggles, helmets, and jumpsuits to prepare for some awesome memories.
 Another energy-busting adventure: Head to indoor trampoline park Rockin Jump, which offers a slew of high-flying ways to have fun from trampoline dodge ball to a slam dunk arena, and a rock climbing wall.
-Rockin Jump even offers teen-only time.
+Rockin Jump even offers tween- and teen-only time.
 If your little ones aren't quite ready for high-flying adventure, take refuge from icy weather at the Legoland Discovery Center.
 Beyond just playing with the bricks, visitors can also see Legos being made, play Kingdom Quest, build a racer and enter a competition, climb around the Lego Ninjago Adventure jungle gym, and even build a skyscraper and test it on earthquake tables.

 DIA: Beacon — Beacon, New York

 90 minutes from Midtown by car; accessible via Metro North to Beacon (shuttle service provided to the museum)